daxter75/robots/README.md

 ## Task

-Backend: We would like to ask you to create a simple REST API to provide the robots with the stage they were always dreaming about.
+Backend: Create a simple REST API to provide the robots with the stage they were always dreaming about.
-Frontend: We would like you to create a simple frontend web application to provide the robots with the stage they were always dreaming about.
+Frontend: Create a simple frontend web application to provide the robots with the stage they were always dreaming about.

 ## Installation